k21971/EvilHack/doc/evilhack-changelog.md

   monster with a stoning attack
 - Fix: engraving didn't auto-id wand of polymorph
 - Fix: various bugs with Race_if() conditions
+- Fix: take erac into account when performing same-race sacrifice